Contact Center Best Practices: How to Fill The Gap Between Good and Great in Outsourced CX

 HIGH-PERFORMING OUTSOURCING PARTNERSHIPS DON’T JUST HIRE FOR SKILLS—THEY HIRE FOR BRAND FIT

-Operational and cultural alignment is key to an outsourcing venture’s success.
+Operational and cultural alignment is key to the success of an outsourcing venture.
 Most managers still make the mistake of focusing only on language proficiency and technical skills, but these alone are no longer sufficient in today’s competitive landscape.

-High-performance companies lead the industry by ensuring their customer support teams align with the pace, values, and tone of the brand they represent.
+High-performance companies lead the industry by ensuring their customer support teams align with the brand’s pace, values, and tone.
 Cultural alignment extends beyond geography.
 It’s about how well the outsourced agents embody and represent the brand in every interaction.

-One contact center’s best practice is that vendors provide agents with technical training and immerse them in the client’s culture.
+One best practice for a contact center is to ensure vendors provide agents with technical training and immerse them in the client’s culture.
 Many forward-thinking BPOs give agents a deeper understanding of the brand’s mission, tone of voice, language, and service philosophy.

 The vendor evaluation model, which was based solely on technical skills and language proficiency, is now outdated.
 Instead, the selection criteria should focus on cultural compatibility, SLA commitment, and technological readiness.